diarmidmackenzie/sdt-condensed/CET part 2.md

 The interpretation of the functional significance of an event does not take place in a vacuum, but occurs within a social context.

-While there are individual differences (discussed in a later chapter), there are also strong common patterns in how individuals are likely to construe events.
+There are strong common patterns in how individuals are likely to construe events, even though there are also individual differences (discussed in a later chapter).

 #### Interpersonal Contexts and External Events

 A dominant factor in terms of the influence of a particular context (e.g. classroom, home, clinic, office) is the orientations, intentions and behaviours of the people in positions of authority (e.g. teachers, parents, managers).

-And one key axis of orientation of such people is whether they are autonomy-supportive, or controlling.
+One key axis of orientation of such people is whether they are autonomy-supportive, or controlling.
 This leads immediately to:

 **CET Proposition IV**: Interpersonal contexts can be characterized in terms of the degree to which the motivational climate tends to be controlling, autonomy supportive, or amotivating.
 This quality of the overarching interpersonal climate both directly impacts motivation and the likely interpretation of functional significance of specific events, with corresponding effects on intrinsic motivation.
 Environments that are the most facilitating of intrinsic motivation are those that support people's basic psychological needs for autonomy, competence and relatedness.